-EDUC 691-3 Education Program: Interdisciplinary Seminar This course is an interdisciplinary analysis and discussion of topics of common interest to students enroled in the Master of Education Program in Counselling or Curriculum and Instruction specializations.
+EDUC 691-3 Education Program: Interdisciplinary Seminar

+This course is an interdisciplinary analysis and discussion of topics of common interest to students enrolled in the Master of Education Program in Counselling or Curriculum and Instruction specializations.

 EDUC 692-3 Special Topics Topics to be determined by the special interests of students and the availability of faculty members to teach those topics.
-Students may not take more than two Special Topics courses.
+This course may be retaken any number of times, provided all topics are distinct.

 EDUC 693-3 Directed Reading: Independent study under the direction of a faculty member This course provides an opportunity for students to study an educational topic relevant to their program if additional study is either desirable or necessary to correct possible deficiencies in their preparation for graduate study.

 EDUC 711-3 Counselling Theory This course is an examination of the theoretical foundations of counselling.
 Topics reviewed include analytic, behavioural, cognitive, and existential therapies.